rohitralhan/oracle-soa-ocp/README.md

 ```shell
 export WORKDIR=$HOME/soa_23.2.2/fmw-kubernetes/OracleSOASuite/kubernetes
 ```
 4. Next step is to create persistent storage for an Oracle SOA Suite domain.
 To create the PV and PVC we need to run the scripts from the code directory we cloned in step 3 above.
 Change directory to
 ```shell
 cd ${WORKDIR}/create-weblogic-domain-pv-pvc`** and run the script >**`./create-pv-pvc.sh -i create-pv-pvc-inputs.yaml -o <<output dir>>
 ```

-5. The above script generates 2 yaml file one for the PV and the other for the PVC depending on your environment you may only need to run the PVC yaml file which will auto create the PV on other environments you will need to adjust the PV yaml parameters to create a PV and then execute the PVC yaml. **Check the PV and PVC files to ensure that the storage is set to the correct value if not update it to the appropriate storage class**
+5. The above script generates 2 yaml file one for the PV and the other for the PVC depending on your environment you may only need to run the PVC yaml file which will auto create the PV on other environments you will need to adjust the PV yaml parameters to create a PV and then execute the PVC yaml. **Check the PV and PVC files to ensure that the storage class is set to the correct value if not update it to the appropriate storage class**
 6. Depending on your environment run the
 ```shell
 oc create -f ${WORKDIR}/create-weblogic-domain-pv-pvc/<<output dir>>/<<domainUID-domain-pv.yaml>> -n <<domain project name>>